sass/sass/proposal/string-split.md

 This proposal adds the `string.split()` function to the `sass:string` module.
-The function takes a string, splits it based on a provided `separator`, and returns a space-separated list of substrings.
+The function takes a string, splits it based on a provided separator, and returns a space-separated list of substrings.

-This could be used to take a provided string and repurpose parts of it for some other use.
-For example, fonts contained in a font stack list could be split off and then used as keys in a new map.
+This could be used to take a string and repurpose parts of it for some other use.
+For example, fonts contained in a font stack list could be split into segments and then used as keys in a new map.

 Examples: